 Andrew Dix, Lecturer in American Studies at Loughborough University, breaks down five Christmas films to watch during the festive period.

-What is, or makes, ‘a Christmas film’?
 The mere inclusion of scenes set at Christmas seems too weak a criterion: otherwise, something like Red (2010), an action film beginning with a gunfight during this season that sends bullets flying into decorative snowmen, could make the cut.

 Instead, a stronger definition of the genre, if it can be called that, is required.
 In this spirit, the films chosen here take Christmas not simply as setting but as theme, as material for self-conscious reflection.
 To quote one of the selection’s Santas: ‘Christmas isn’t just a day – it’s a frame of mind.’